gdiet/backup/README.md

 ## What DedupFS Should Not Be Used For

 Don't use the DedupFS dedup file system as your everyday file system.
 It is not fully posix compatible.
 Locking a file for example will probably not work at all.
-When a file is closed after writing, immediately opening it for reading will show the old file contents - the new contents are availabe only after some (short) time.
-Last but not least changing file contents often will lead to a large amount of unused data entries that eat up space unless you use the "reclaim space" utilities regularly.
+When a file is closed after writing, immediately opening it for reading will show the old file contents - the new contents are available only after some (short) time.
+Last but not least changing file contents often leads to a large amount of unused data entries that eat up space unless you use the "reclaim space" utilities regularly.

 Don't use the DedupFS dedup file system for really security critical things.
 For example, DedupFS uses MD5 hashes to find duplicate content, and there is no safeguard implemented against hash collisions.
 Note that this does not pose a problem when you store e.g. backups of your holiday photos...